diotte-am/WebDevFinalProject/README.md

 If the <a ref="https://github.com/diotte-am/WebDevFinalProjectServer"> web server</a> isn't running already running at this point, you'll get a network error, but you'll still be able to navigate the website.

-https://github.com/diotte-am/WebDevFinalProjectServer
+Repository for web server can be found here: https://github.com/diotte-am/WebDevFinalProjectServer